alvaro-cabrera/automated_allocations/README.md

 5. Check if the solution is valid.
    - If it is valid, proceed
    - If it is not valid, look for the issue and repeat
+6. Deploy

+## aa

+1. Define de problem
+   - Allocate the operators to the aircrafts in need of maintenance
+   - Rules:
+      - aaa
+      - aaa

+2. Find the data and the sources
+   - aa

+3. Develop a Python Model to address the challenge
+   - Link to the Python model created